 - Check business hours since a lot of establishments close around 5 or 6 and are not opened on Sundays

 Would you like to visit Arthur Avenue (aka The Real Little Italy)?
+In your opinion what are the best Arthur Avenue restaurants?

 Ready to pin?
 Let’s do this!